singh-aadarsh330/dsa-practice/LinkedList/Reordering/Remove-All-Duplicates/README.md

-🧹 Remove All Duplicates from Unsorted Linked List
+# 🧹 Remove All Duplicates from Unsorted Linked List

-📌 Problem Statement
+## 📌 Problem Statement

-Given an unsorted singly linked list, remove all nodes that contain duplicate values.
-After processing, only nodes with unique values should remain in the list.
+Given an **unsorted singly linked list**, remove **all nodes that have duplicate values**.
+After the operation, only nodes with **unique values** should remain in the list.

-🧠 Explanation
-If a particular value appears more than once in the linked list, all occurrences of that value must be removed entirely.
-The final list should contain only elements that appeared exactly once.
+- If a value appears more than once, **all occurrences must be removed**
+- The relative order of remaining nodes should be preserved

+---

+## 🧠 Explanation

+This problem focuses on **eliminating duplicates entirely**, not just reducing them to a single occurrence.

+For example:
+- Values that appear **more than once** are considered invalid
+- Only values with a **frequency of exactly one** are allowed in the final list

+---

-🛠️ Approach
+## 🛠️ Approach

-The solution follows a two-pass strategy to ensure correctness and clarity.
+The solution follows a **two-pass strategy** for clarity and correctness.

-🔹 First Pass – Frequency Counting
+### 🔹 First Pass — Frequency Counting
-Traverse the linked list and record the frequency of each node value using a HashMap.
+Traverse the linked list and store the frequency of each node value using a `HashMap`.

-🔹 Second Pass – Pointer-Based Deletion
+### 🔹 Second Pass — Safe Node Deletion
-Traverse the linked list again and remove nodes whose frequency is greater than one.
-A dummy node is used to simplify deletion logic, especially when the head node itself needs to be removed.
+Traverse the list again and remove nodes whose frequency is greater than one.

+A **dummy node** is used to simplify pointer manipulation, especially when the head node itself needs to be deleted.

+---

-⏱️ Complexity Analysis
+## ⏱️ Complexity Analysis

-- Time Complexity: O(n)
+- **Time Complexity:** O(n)
-- Space Complexity: O(n)
+- **Space Complexity:** O(n)
-- In-place: No (additional space used for HashMap)
+- **In-place:** No (extra space used for HashMap)

+---

-🔍 Key Observations
+## 🔍 Key Observations

 - Index-based deletion is unsafe in linked lists due to shifting positions
-- Pointer-based deletion ensures correctness after structural changes
+- Pointer-based deletion ensures correctness after structural modifications
-- The dummy node pattern avoids special-case handling for head deletion
+- Using a dummy node avoids special-case handling for head deletion

+---

-📂 Implementation Details
+## 📂 Implementation Details

-- Language: Java
+- **Language:** Java
-- File: RemoveAllDuplicates.java
+- **File:** `RemoveAllDuplicates.java`
-- Technique: HashMap combined with pointer manipulation
+- **Technique:** HashMap + pointer manipulation

+---

-🎯 Interview Notes
+## 🎯 Interview Notes

-This is a common linked list problem that tests understanding of pointer discipline and safe node deletion.
-Interviewers typically prefer a clean, pointer-based approach over index-based logic, even if both pass test cases.
+- Common variation of duplicate-removal linked list problems
+- Tests understanding of pointer discipline and safe deletion
+- Interviewers prefer **clean pointer-based logic** over index-based approaches

+A well-structured solution demonstrates strong fundamentals in linked list manipulation.